fellmk/PostJAGS/README.md

 # PostJAGS
 A few useful functions for working with JAGS output.
+The primary functionality of PostJAGS is to restart JAGS models with initial values based on previous coda output.

 ## Installation
-To install the package in your R code use:
+To install the package add the following code to your R script:

 install.packages("devtools")\
 library(devtools)\